kddubey/pretrain-on-test/README.md

    ./launch_cpu_test.sh
    ```

+3. Check that stuff was logged (search for the latest log group with the name `run-`)
-3. Check that data was uploaded to the bucket, `pretrain-on-test-accuracies`.
+   and that data was uploaded to the bucket `pretrain-on-test-accuracies`.

 </details>

 <details>
 <summary>Run the full experiment on GPU</summary>

+Launch an instance which will run the full experiment in the cloud, and check that data
+was uploaded to GCP.

 1. cd (from the repo root):